kevingyori/.dotfiles/README.md

 ### Terminal

-Kitty is fast, and has everything I need from a terminal emulator and multiplexer.
-It has replaced `tmux` for me - with a [custom kitten](https://github.com/kevingyori/.dotfiles/blob/main/kitty/.config/kitty/sessionizer.py).
-I love tmux, but I found Kitty easier to deal with, with no downsides.
+Kitty is fast, and has everything I could ever need from a terminal emulator.
+I tried replacing `tmux` with it - with a [custom kitten](https://github.com/kevingyori/.dotfiles/blob/main/kitty/.config/kitty/sessionizer.py).
+But in the end I just couldn't leave `tmux` behind.

+Kitty might have a bit too many features for me, so I'm planning on switching to Alacritty soon.

 ### Shell